sike25/unireps.github.io/_posts/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models.md

 If you think about it, it's exactly what we hoped to do in an analogy with decomposing program memory into variable names!
 The variables are now features - **vectors (directions) in the activation space**.
 And *if* the autoencoder is doing a good job at reconstructing the input, we can expect that this decomposition (and hence the features) to make sense!

 The last part is tricky though.
 Unlike variables that are deliberately used by humans to write sensible algorithms, there is no reason to expect that the features we recover with an SAE will be *interpretable* in a sense that a human can understand on which inputs they activate and can predict their "roles" based on that (e.g. which tokens they help to predict).
 But this is where the *sparsity* condition comes in: we don't only want an SAE to reconstruct the input from a high-dimensional feature-activation representation, **but we also want this representation to be sparse**, i.e. have only a handful of non-zero feature activations at a time.
-We already touched on the reason for this - the hope is that we'll be able to recover the "true" features used by the model in this way[[3]](#ref3).
-And the way this is achieved is by imposing an L1-loss penalty on the feature activation vector, which intuitively incentivizes the model to not learn any features unless they are really useful in reconstructing the input [[4]](#ref4).
+We already touched on the reason for this - the hope is that we'll be able to recover the "true" features used by the model in this way<d-footnote>It's quite a slippery area to consider the logical relationship between the feature quality of being "truly used" by the model (analogously to correctly recovered variables from the compiled binary) and its interpretability.
+If the model came up with some genius way to solve a particular task using features no human can comprehend, would they still be considered as interpretable?
+The answer can vary from "no" to "kind of yes", because it can be argued that humans with their evolutionally developed problem-solving skills can eventually understand (i.e. interpret) how things work, even though it may not be obvious at a first glance.
+It's also discussed by Neel Nanda [here](https://dynalist.io/d/n2ZWtnoYHrU1s4vnFSAQ519J#z=dzkF4Sh89hg1GUJj5h2TiGVx)<d-cite key="nanda_2022"></d-cite> </d-footnote>.
+And the way this is achieved is by imposing an L1-loss penalty on the feature activation vector, which intuitively incentivizes the model to not learn any features unless they are really useful in reconstructing the input<d-footnote>There's also a better justified mathematical reason for sparsity, greatly explained [here](http://ufldl.stanford.edu/tutorial/unsupervised/SparseCoding/)<d-cite key="Ng"></d-cite>.
+Essentially, by learning to decompose the model's activation space into feature activations, we're trying to find an overcomplete basis of feature directions (a basis with more than n vectors in an n-dimensional space), which is impossible to do without imposing some additional criteria.
+The ["Toy Models of Superposition"](https://transformer-circuits.pub/2022/toy_model/index.html)<d-cite key="elhage2022superposition"></d-cite> is also incredibly helpful to refine one's intuition about this. </d-footnote>.

 ### 1.1.1 SAE features for AI Safety